Colin (film): Plot

 Injured in the arm, Colin arrives home to the house he shares with Damien only to find it empty.
 While cleaning his wound in the kitchen sink, he is attacked by Damien, now a zombie.
-He manages to "kill" Damien by stabbing him multiple times in the head with a kitchen knife, but soon afterward becomes a zombie himself.
+He manages to "kill" Damien by stabbing him multiple times in the head with a kitchen knife, but soon afterward, dies.

 Now a zombie, Colin wanders the streets of London during the onset of a zombie apocalypse.
 He acquires the usual zombie cannibal taste for human flesh but avoids conflict.

-While being mugged for his trainers, he is seen by his sister Linda, who rescues him.
-That evening zombies invade a house party and kill everyone within.
+That evening, zombies invade a house party and kill everyone within.
 Colin follows the sole survivor of the carnage before she is trapped by a madman / serial killer in his basement with a group of blinded zombies.
+Colin is mugged for his trainers and seen by his sister Linda, who rescues him.

-Linda and a friend take Colin to their mother's house, but he cannot recognize them.
-Linda was bitten by Colin when she saved him from the muggers and turns into a zombie.
+Linda and her boyfriend take Colin to their mother's house, but he cannot recognize them.
+He fights and snarls.
+Linda was bitten by Colin when she saved him from the muggers and dies.
 She reanimates locked in the kitchen with Colin.
-In a fit of anger and grief, her boyfriend beats up (dead) Colin, who just shambles away.
+In a heartbreaking fit of anger and grief, her boyfriend beats up (dead) Colin, who just shambles away.

-The film also follows a group of human survivors who go on the offensive.
+Another group of survivors go on the offensive.
 Led by Slingshot Guy, the humans attack a large group of zombies with homemade weapons and a makeshift bomb.
 It explodes near Colin, destroying his hearing and most of his face.
 Three of the humans are bitten during the fight and plead for their lives before being brutally killed by the rest of the group because they will turn.

 Colin finds his way to his friend Laura's home, where the film cuts to a flashback to when he was still human.
 Arriving at the house, he discovered that Laura had trapped a zombie in the bathroom.
 While attempting to kill the zombie, she was bitten and died in his arms, before reanimating and biting him.
 He then killed her before going home, which brings the viewer back to the film's beginning.

 Cast

 Production

-Colin is the first feature film to be told entirely from a zombie's perspective from the outset, the main character Colin changes in the first few minutes of the film.
-Another feature film that deals with a story from a zombie's point of view is Andrew Parkinson's I, Zombie (1998).
-Marc Price, the director of Colin, said that if he had known about the existence of I, Zombie, he probably wouldn't have made his film.
+As a fan of zombie films, Marc Price wanted to do something different by telling a story from the zombie's perspective, not being aware of I, Zombie from 1998.
+Although I, Zombie handles the topic differently, with the protagonist gradually deteriorating over the full film, Price said that if he had known about its existence, he probably wouldn't have made Colin.

 The film was shot in London using friends and professionals who worked free to build their portfolio.
 Shooting took 18 months.